 Our dowels are cut from the following hardwoods: oak, beech, maple, hickory, mahogany, walnut or birch and are dependent upon what we can purchase from our supplier.
 We do not purchase our stock from area home improvement companies.
 We use wood that was destined for the landfill.
 We select the best wood for our dowels.
 They not only perform well but look great!
 The wood is stripped down bare and processed from there.

 We have tried the softer woods but they just do not work as well (they DO work, it just takes time and patience).
-Oak, red oak, beech, birch and maple work on all bells.
+Oak, red oak, beech, birch, walnut and maple work on all bells.
 And since the bells tend to leave markings on the dowels, you know that the bells are not being damaged (ah, yes, high school Science 101).

-Dowels are 5.25″ to 5.5″ in length – dowels will be equal in length but might contain both lengths (choices always help).
-We have found that this size will work on any of the bells.
-The diameter of the dowels are 7/8″ to 1-1/2″.
-Your order will include a variety of diameters and wood type.
+Dowels are 5.25″ to 6″ in length – orders might contain both lengths (choices always help).
+We have found that these sizes will work on any of the bells.
+The diameter of the dowels are 3/4″ to 1-1/2″.
+Your order will include a variety of diameters and wood types.